NCSEHE 2015–16 Annual Report

 Lead Researcher: NCSEHE

-As outlined in last year’s Annual Report, Progress Report 3 for the Australian Government Department of Education and Training, the NCSEHE’s Operational and Research Business Plan, and a number of Director’s Reports provided to our Advisory Board, the NCSEHE has, with a staff of only 3.7 equivalent full-time employees:
+As outlined in last year’s Annual Report, Progress Report 4 for the Australian Government Department of Education and Training, the NCSEHE’s Operational and Research Business Plan, and a number of Director’s Reports provided to our high profile Advisory Board, the NCSEHE has:

 - continued its strong performance, meeting all KPIs required to honour its contract with the Australian Government;

-- enhanced the NCSEHE’s visibility and brand recognition with internal and external stakeholders, including awareness of the Centre nationally and internationally;
+- continued to enhance the NCSEHE’s visibility and brand recognition with internal and external stakeholders, including awareness of the Centre nationally and internationally;

-- provided supervision for two high-quality Doctoral students currently completing their studies full-time within the NCSEHE; and
+- continued providing supervision for two high-quality Doctoral students currently completing their studies full-time within the NCSEHE; and

 - continued to collaborate with internal and external research staff and visiting fellows, along with important stakeholders.

-- 23 eNews editions, available on our website
+- 21 eNews editions, available online at ncsehe.edu.au/news-events/newsletters/;

 Professor Sue Trinidad